spdrnl/kgworkflow/README.md

 ```

 ## Format your turtle files
-Also installed is turtlefmt, a formatter for turtle files.
+Also installed through uv is turtlefmt, a formatter for turtle files.
 To format your turtle files, run:
 ```sh
 turtlefmt test/resources/ttl/ src/resources/ttl output
 ```